Randonee/BasisAndroid/README.md

-BasisApple
+BasisAndroid
 =====

-Haxe Native Apple Development
+Haxe Native Android Development

-This project uses hxcpp and CFFI to allow the use of native Apple UI components.

-This haxelib is used by the Basis haxelib
+This project uses the java target to create and compile android projects.

+You can use layout xml the same way you can in an actual android project by saving them in project_dir/res/layout.
+You can then access them in haxe like this:

+r.Layout.layout_name

 **License:**